amuru0S/Consumer-Goods-Ad_Hoc-Insights/README.md

 2️⃣ **About the Company**:

-Atliq Hardware (imaginary company) is one of India's leading computer hardware producers, expanding well in other countries.
+Atliq Hardware (an imaginary company) is one of India's leading computer hardware producers, expanding well in other countries as well.

 3️⃣ **Problem Statement**:

-To improve its quick, better decision-making regarding data analysis and visualizations, Atliq Hardware launched an SQL challenge to recruit junior data analysts.
+Lately, the management noticed that the insights received are not enough to make quick and effective data-informed decisions.
+To improve their approach, Atliq Hardware decided to launch an SQL challenge to recruit qualified junior data analysts.

 4️⃣ **Task**: